Emerging Areas in the Treatment of DCIS

-The Oncotype DX Breast DCIS and DCISionRT tests need further study and aren’t part of standard care.
+The Oncotype DX Breast DCIS and DCISionRT tests need further study and aren’t part of the standard of care.

 After discussing the benefits and risks with your health care provider, we encourage you to join a clinical trial if there’s one right for you.